CopernicaMarketingSoftware/Documentation/SMTPeter/rest-send.md

 ```

 The above example call demonstrates how to send an email to john@doe.com.
-We've used a JSON example, but it is also possible to submit the mail
+We've passed all data as JSON, but it is also possible to submit the mail
 using normal url encoded HTTP POST data.
 In all subsequent examples on
 this page, we will just show the JSON code and omit the headers.

 ## Return value

-After successfully posting your request SMTPeter sends back a result
+After successfully posting your request, SMTPeter sends back a result
 JSON object holding a unique identifier for each recipient to which
 the mail will be delivered.